-Just like pivoting between walking and running, sandshoeing can be tailored to fit your fitness needs, whether it’s to crush your goal or just try something new.
+Like pivoting between walking and running, sandshoeing can be tailored to fit your fitness needs, whether to crush your goal or try something new.
 The good news is that you can set your own pace and adjust your workout goals based on the available sand.

-I made attempts in both packed sand by the ocean and in the looser sandy terrain.
-I even tested out a few hills; welcome back calf muscles, you’ve been missed.
+I attempted sandshoeing in both packed sand by the ocean and in the looser sandy terrain.
+I even tested out a few hills; welcome back, calf muscles, you’ve been missed.
 In 45 minutes, I sandshoed two miles, feeling sufficiently worked out and ready for a recovery swim in the Gulf.

 To protect against the sun, start with a strong base layer of SPF.
 Then, add your favorite outdoor workout gear, a hat, and sunglasses.
-I prefer a rash guard, dri-fit shorts (like these ones), and tall socks to combat the small amounts of sand that kick up, but wear what’s comfortable for you.
+I prefer a rash guard, dri-fit shorts (like these), and tall socks to combat the small amounts of sand that kick up, but wear what’s comfortable.

 I did not use poles.
 However, I will next time.
-I think they’d be helpful moving between packed and loose sand and also give my hands something to do.
+I think they’d be helpful moving between packed and loose sand and would give my hands something to do.

 Make sure to bring a microfiber cloth to wipe off the snowshoes, especially if at the beach.
 Foam snowshoes like the Evas can fare better than other models, but saltwater and sand can still lead to the deterioration of any material over time.

-Most importantly, break your own trail in the sand and enjoy the view!
+Most importantly, break your trail in the sand and enjoy the view!

 No doubt, you’ll work out in some gorgeous locale.
-Whether it be the shores of Lake Tahoe or the dunes of the Cape, take time to enjoy your surroundings, breathe in nature and warmer weather, and don’t forget to tag @snowshoemag on your hikes.
+So whether it be Lake Tahoe’s shores or the Cape’s dunes, take time to enjoy your surroundings, breathe in nature and warmer weather, and don’t forget to tag @snowshoemag on your hikes.

 Are you a beginner at using your snowshoes on the sand?
 If so, what have you learned, and what recommendations do you have?